Updated: Jun 3

 This was the worst night I have had in many years due to feeling what she is feeling right here in the picture.
-I cried an ocean of tears that night and Marc being the perfect life partner and sweetest man to love allowed me to howl with emotional pain after a week in isolation at the hospital.
+I cried an ocean of tears that night howl with emotional pain after a week in isolation at the hospital.
 Offering me a shoulder and words of encouragement to get me back in the fight with her.
-Oh mama was I hurting for her suffering and continued medical issues. and today, September 22, 2019 is the first day I can say I feel we are stepping out of the woods and can begin to see the path to going home.
-That is a huge statement coming fro me as I have had to fight to keep her in the care of the hospital.
+Oh mama was I hurting for her suffering and continued medical issues. and today, September 22, 2019, is the first day I can say I feel we are stepping out of the woods and can begin to see the path to going home.
+That is a huge statement coming from me as I have had to fight to keep her in the care of the hospital.
 I needed to see that she was stable and we were not being set up to fail once home.
 She had not been stable up to this point if I had to be honest.
 There was never a time I felt comfortable with seeing myself trying to care for her at home due to there being so many unexplained loose ends with her declining condition.
 They had not ever been able to get this far. to recover from the major surgery that's been simmering on the back burner.
-The list of diagnosis, remedies, medicines and procedures have been overwhelming to say the least as I try to keep up with this crazy amount of information coming my way and somehow having to turn that around and share a message with the line-up of people we have waiting.
-We have this networking family that when one sibling is at a Dr. appt with a parent or in this case an outpatient surgery, whoever is with the folks at the time sends updates non stop.
+The list of diagnosis, remedies, medicines, and procedures have been overwhelming, to say the least as I try to keep up with this crazy amount of information coming my way and somehow having to turn that around and share a message with the line-up of people we have waiting.
+We have this networking family that when one sibling is at a Dr. appt with a parent or in this case an outpatient surgery, whoever is with the folks at the time sends updates nonstop.
 Blood pressure, heart rate, Dr. recordings (because I forget everything) pictures of randomness.
-It is just something we do in order to be connected to the situation with our parents health.
+It is just something we do in order to be connected to the situation with our parents' health.

 We still have a long way to go but that is okay we can handle this and will.
-Thanks everyone for keeping my dad full of food that is one less worry we have to be concerned about so we could focus our attention towards mama.
+Thanks, everyone for keeping my dad full of food that is one less worry we have to be concerned about so we could focus our attention on mama.
 Thank you, thank you, thank you. #CHIStJosephsHealth #Narcan